rodmachen/rodmachen.com/app/_posts/writing/2013-10-24-alec-soths-american-dream.md

 <p dir="ltr">
   Soth will also participate in this weekend’s three-day symposium “Magnum Photos Into the Digital Age,” presented by the Harry Ransom Center.
 The symposium is in conjunction with the exhbition &#8220;Radical Transformation: Magnum Photos Into the Digital Age,&#8221; which is on view through Jan.
 5 at the Ransom Center, 21st & Guadalupe.
 For more information, visit www.hrc.utexas.edu.
 </p>

+(This article was <a href="http://www.austinchronicle.com/daily/arts/2013-10-24/alec-soths-american-dream/" target="_blank">originally published</a> by the Austin Chronicle on October 24, 2013.)